Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 The Old Town Square is the heart of Prague and the place where your family will naturally gravitate again and again.
 The architecture is staggering - Gothic, Baroque, Renaissance, and Rococo buildings surround the square in a harmonious jumble that shouldn't work but absolutely does.
 The Church of Our Lady before Tyn, with its distinctive twin spires, is particularly dramatic and looks exactly like something from a fantasy film.

 The Astronomical Clock on the Old Town Hall is a 600-year-old mechanical marvel that performs an hourly show where figures of the Apostles parade through windows while a skeleton rings a bell.
 Kids are entranced by it, and the crowd that gathers before each hour has a wonderful sense of shared anticipation.
-After watching the show, climb the Old Town Hall tower for the best panoramic views in the city - the elevator makes it accessible for families.
+After watching the show, climb the Old Town Hall tower for the best panoramic views in the city - the lift makes it accessible for families.

 The Charles Bridge and Lesser Town